 To look natural, berms should have a slightly irregular shape, rather than one with hard angles.
 Berms should only rise about 18 to 24 inches from ground level.
 The width of the berm should extend out about 5 feet for every foot of rise.
 The length should be about four to six times the width.

 Because berms can affect the drainage of the surrounding area, it is best to get the advice of a landscape professional.
 The pro can also help with estimating the materials to construct the berm.
 They usually consist of a fill material such as rubble of some sort, followed by a clay-heavy soil, then 4 to 5 inches of good topsoil.

 Plants are usually about one-third to one-half of a landscape budget, and creating berms is no exception.
 Here are some average plant costs:

 - Shrubs: $4 to $25 each

-Walkways serve a number of landscaping purposes: they add visual interest to a yard, they connect areas with one another and they keep foot traffic off of the lawn.
+Walkways serve a number of landscaping purposes: They add visual interest to a yard, connect areas with one another and keep foot traffic off the lawn.

 Walkways should be at least 3 feet wide.
 The shape of the walkway will depend on the yard, but those that curve provide more visual interest than those that run in a straight line.

 The term flagstone is actually a catchall phrase for a several types of natural stone, such as slate, bluestone and sandstone, that are cut into thin slabs.